i2p/i2p.www/i2p2www/spec/ntcp2.rst

   estimates of the length distribution, or random delays should be added.
   These countermeasures are to be included to resist DPI, as message sizes would otherwise reveal that I2P traffic is being carried by the transport protocol.
-The exact padding scheme is an area of future work, Appendix A provides more information on the topic.
+The exact padding scheme is an area of future work.

 5) Termination